-ifa laboratory is a consultancy proposing two types of services and creative solutions to businesses, governments and organisations; cultural strategic relations & organisational development.
+ifa laboratory proposes two types of services and creative solutions to businesses, governments and organisations; cultural strategic relations & creativity and innovation.

-Mission: Delivering highly innovative and unique services bridging in a meaningful way between cultures, entities and people.
+Mission: Delivering highly innovative and unique services bridging in meaning ways between cultures, entities and people.

-Vision: Challenging the perception of culture and arts within the business world, making it a tool for innovation and improvement.
+Vision: Challenging the perception of culture and arts within non-creative sectors, making it a tool for innovation and improvement.

 Behind ifa laboratory you find a dynamic core team and group of partners with diverse and complementary international experience. ifa laboratory also works with carefully selected independent experts making it possible to provide the best quality of the services on offer.